 Technological advances are becoming entrenched in many aspects of our societies.
 They hold the potential to create opportunities towards inclusive and sustainable development and provide tools to wholly surmount the challenges many can face participating in the development process.
 However, where access to ICTs is limited and not inclusive can intensify existing inequalities and even create new ones.
 Both the opportunities and challenges intrinsic to technological progress have been illustrated by the COVID-19 pandemic.
-Evidence from the National Economic and Social Council (NESC) 6 shows that older people and those at an economic disadvantage often only benefit partially from the potential of ICTs.
+Evidence from the National Economic and Social Council (NESC)8 shows that older people and those living in areas of economic disadvantage are often among those that do not benefit fully from the potential of ICTs.
 The cost of digital engagement can be prohibitive, particularly on a state pension.
-In addition, the need for more training and instruction on what device to buy and how to use it, remains challenging.
-This is further compounded by geographic access to WIFI, especially in rural communities and can inhibit e-commerce and telehealth services.
+Also, lack of training and instruction in what device to buy and how to use it and costs remains challenging.
+This is further compounded by geographic access, especially in rural communities and can inhibit e-commerce and telehealth services.